bburns/LanguageModels/doc/report/Report.md

 corrected.
 If no data preprocessing is necessary, it has been clearly justified.
 -->

-The raw Gutenberg files are downloaded, then cleaned, merged, and split into training, validation, and test sets.
+The raw Gutenberg files were downloaded, then cleaned, merged, and split into training, validation, and test sets.

-To clean the files, headers and footers with Project Gutenberg and license information are removed via regular expression searches for the delimiter strings.
-Some texts contain titlepages and tables of contents also, which are removed similarly where possible.
+To clean the files, headers and footers with Project Gutenberg and license information were removed via regular expression searches for the delimiter strings.
+Some texts contain titlepages and tables of contents also, which were removed similarly where possible.

-Once the files are cleaned, they are merged into a single file, which is then split into the training, validation, and test files.
-This is done by parsing the text into paragraphs, and apportioning them to the different files based on the desired proportions (e.g. for Gutenbergs, 95% training, 2.5% validation, 2.5% testing).
+Once the files were cleaned, they were merged into a single file, which was then split into the training, validation, and test files.
+This was done by parsing the text into paragraphs, and portioning them out to the different files based on the desired proportions (e.g. 95% training, 2.5% validation, 2.5% testing).

 ### Implementation